-In the unlikely event that you do have anything stolen, or are assaulted, followed or threatened, you can contact the police, who will always encourage you to report the incident.
+In the unlikely event that you have anything stolen, or are assaulted, followed or threatened, you can contact the police who will always encourage you to report the incident.
 You should always report a crime even if you feel there is nothing the police can do.
-If you have lost money or property you will be given a crime reference number, which you will need to make any insurance claim.
+If you have lost money or property you will be given a crime reference number, which you will need in order to make any insurance claim.
 Do not worry about language difficulties, as the police will find someone, free of charge, who speaks your language.
+Your local police station will provide helpful advice about crime prevention and a home security assessment, if required.
+They will also provide a certificate if you need to make an insurance claim for a theft.